Kong/docs.konghq.com/app/_src/gateway-operator/reference/custom-resources/index.md

 _Underlying type:_ `string`

 AddressType defines how a network address is represented as a text string.
+ Can be one of:

+* `IPAddress`
+* `Hostname`